scipy-2023-image-analysis/tutorial/tutorial/02_segmentation_and_measuring.md

     return [f, f2]
 ```

-Now we register the plugin. **Note: because of a bug, you will need to Kernel -> Restart Kernel if you have created a viewer and closed it in this session.**
+Now we register the plugin. **Note: because of a bug, you may need to Kernel -> Restart Kernel if you have created a viewer and closed it in this session.**

 ```{code-cell} ipython3
 from napari.plugins import plugin_manager